octopus-network/octopus-docs/src/general/octopus-overview.md

 ### Octopus Relay

-Octopus Relay is core of the Octopus Network — a set of  [smart contracts](https://github.com/octopus-network/octopus-relay-contract) running on the NEAR blockchain, aka mainchain, that implements the security leasing market.
+Octopus Relay is the core of the Octopus Network — a set of  [smart contracts](https://github.com/octopus-network/octopus-relay-contract) running on the NEAR blockchain, aka mainchain, that implements the security leasing market.

 ### Appchain

 An Octopus Appchain is a Substrate-based blockchain that is made for a specific decentralized application.
-Once integrated the pallet [pallet-octopus-appchain](https://github.com/octopus-network/pallet-octopus-appchain), the Substrate-based blockchain is prepared to anchor off the Octopus Network.
+Once integrating the pallet [pallet-octopus-appchain](https://github.com/octopus-network/pallet-octopus-appchain), the Appchain will be geared up to anchor off the Octopus Network.

 ### Validator

 In the Octopus Network, OCT holders can stake OCTs to become validators or delegators.
-Validators secure an Appchain by staking OCT and [running the validator nodes](../maintain/validator-guide.md) of the Appchain.
-Delegators secure an Appchain by delegating the OCT they stake to honest validators.
+Validators secure Appchains by staking OCT and [running the validator nodes](../maintain/validator-guide.md) of the Appchain.
+Delegators secure Appchains by delegating the OCT they stake to honest validators.

-The validators are rewarded with the native token of the corresponding Appchains by validating transactions and blocks.
+The validators are rewarded with the native token of the corresponding Appchains by validating cross-chain transactions and blocks.
 If a validator misbehaves (e.g. be offline, attacks the network, or runs malware) in the network, the staked OCT of both the validator and its delegators will be slashed proportionally.